softlayer/githubio_source/content/reference/services/SoftLayer_Virtual_Guest_Block_Device_Template_Group/getEncryptionAttributes.md

 ---
 title: "getEncryptionAttributes"
-description: "This method returns an array of encryption values"
+description: "This method returns an array of encryption values, or empty array if none are found"
 layout: "method"
 tags:
     - "method"